With a SIM-only deal, you’ll save more, get more of what you want (data), and have the option to leave any time you like. What’s not to like!?

 GiffGaff has been doing SIM-only plans since, well… forever.
 SIM-only deals are basically what GiffGaff has done since day one.
 It strives to offer its customers the lowest possible price on data and calls – this is the #1 reason why it has so many dedicated fans.

 GiffGaff’s SIM-only deals start from as little as £6 a month, though that only gets you 500MB of data.
 Unlimited data plans start from as little as £25, however, which makes it one of the cheapest options of any UK network.
-If you’re looking for value for money but still want plenty of data and minutes to play with, make sure you check out GiffGaff’s range of excellent SIM-only plans.
+If you’re looking for value for money but still want plenty of data and minutes to play with, make sure you check out GiffGaff’s latest offers for all the latest deals.

 - 2GB of Data + Unlimited Calls & Texts – £8.00 Per Month